 This strain has a rich history and is believed to be a direct descendant of the mushrooms used by the Aztecs and other mesoamerican cultures for spiritual ceremonies.

 In this ultimate guide to the Mexicube strain, we’ll discuss its dense and exciting history, its potency, where to buy spores, how to cultivate it, and much more.

 Mexicube shrooms are one of the most popular strains of magic mushrooms.
 They’re known for their relatively large size and average potency.
 An amateur mycologist by the name of Mr. G is credited for the development of this strain.
 The original spore sample was collected somewhere around Oaxaca, which means this strain could be related to the mushrooms used by ancient civilizations during shamanic rituals.

-Magic mushrooms have been used in Mexico and parts of Central America for more than 2,000 years — especially within cultures like the Aztecs living around Oaxaca.
+Magic mushrooms have been used in Mexico and parts of Central America for more than 2,000 years — mainly within cultures like the Aztecs living around Oaxaca.

-Depictions of psychedelic fungi have appeared in journals from European settlers and cave paintings and are lovingly referred to throughout history as “teotlnanacatl,” which translates roughly to “food of the gods.”
+Depictions of psychedelic fungi have appeared in journals from European settlers and cave paintings.
+They are lovingly referred to throughout history as “teotlnanacatl,” which translates roughly to “food of the gods.”